DennisLent/RustyRunways/README.md

 - [x] Python bindings for ML.
    - [x] extract cli version
    - [x] extract gui version
-   - [ ] extract python version
+   - [x] extract python version
-- [ ] Weather conditions?
-- [ ] Creating a game with input file instead of random.
+- [x] Creating a game with input file instead of random.
 - [x] Handle refueling
 - [x] Arrow key history for commands
 - [x] Tab-completion
 - [x] Helper function
+- [ ] Dispatch & reroute flights.
+- [ ] Weather conditions?

 Contributions welcome!
 Feel free to open issues or PRs for new features or improvements.

+---

+## Gymnasium dependency

+- Core engine bindings (`rusty_runways_py`) do not depend on Gymnasium.
+- The optional wrappers in the pure‑Python package (`rusty_runways`) require `gymnasium`.
+- Recommendation: keep Gymnasium optional to avoid forcing RL deps on non‑RL users.
+You can:
+  - Document `pip install gymnasium` for users who need wrappers, or
+  - Provide an extra like `pip install rusty-runways[gym]` by declaring an optional dependency in `crates/py/pyproject.toml`.

+If you want, we can add an optional dependency extra and make the wrappers import lazily so importing `rusty_runways` gives a clear error only when wrappers are used without Gymnasium installed.